 - 1. Visually note wind direction and speed. - 2.
-Set flaps to 10°. - 3.
+Flaps should not be used in this model of aircraft. - 3.
 Taxi onto the runway, aligning the nose wheel with the centerline. - 4.
 Hold the brakes firmly to prevent the aircraft from rolling. - 5.
-Smoothly apply full throttle and lean for max RPM. - 6.
+Smoothly apply full throttle. - 6.
 Announce "Engine instruments in the green, RPM." - 7.
 Smoothly release the brakes and announce "Airspeed is alive." - 8.
 Maintain directional control with rudder pedals. - 9.
-Lift off at 50 KIAS. - 10.
-Pitch up to maintain 54 KIAS until obstacles are cleared. - 11.
-After obstacle clearance is assured, pitch for an attitude which will allow the aircraft to accelerate to either V_x or V_y as appropriate and retract the flaps as the aircraft accelerates through 60 KIAS. - 12.
+Lift off at 51 KIAS. - 10.
+Pitch up to maintain 56 KIAS until obstacles are cleared. - 11.
+After obstacle clearance is assured, pitch for an attitude which will allow the aircraft to accelerate to either V_x or V_y as appropriate and retract the flaps as the aircraft accelerates through 65 KIAS. - 12.
 To depart the pattern, continue straight out, or exit with a 45° turn in the direction of the traffic pattern. - 13.
 At 1000' AGL, complete the climb checklist.